 Lakeside is a popular tourist destination beside Phewa Tal (lake) in Nepal's second largest city Pokhara.
 The main areas of Pokhara are broken up into Lakeside, Damside and the old Pokhara.
 Within Lakeside there's now a north Lakeside and a South Lake side.

-It's all quite easy to navigate as tourist buses drop most tourists off at Damside.
-After that it's an easy walk or taxi though the end of Damside the start of south Lakeside and into the ongoing development of north Lakeside.
-For most people it's just "Lakeside" - which consisted of quiet main road that runs alongside Lake Phewa Tal in Pokhara.
+It's all quite easy to navigate as tourist buses drop most tourists off at the border between Lakeside and Damside.
+After that it's an easy walk or taxi to the start of south Lakeside and into the ongoing development of north Lakeside.
+For most people it's just "Lakeside" - which consists of a quiet main road that runs alongside Lake Phewa Tal in Pokhara.

 Swimming around Lakeside is not recommended.
 There's a lot of debris in the lake and safety is a strong concern there due to under currents.
 Not even the local swim around lakeside!

-Meanwhile, here are some of the things to do in Lakeside:
+Meanwhile, here are some of the things to do around Lakeside:

 - Take an early morning breakfast on a hotel rooftop and watch the Annapurna mountains put on a show

 - Watch as the paragliders fly down from Sarangkot to north lakeside nearly every morning

 - On a fine day walk the quite main road enjoying the music from stores while the Annapurna mountain range stretches out in front of you